Artistic Statement/ Biography

-Karen Bernard is a choreographer and cross discipline performance artist based in New York City.
-She began studying dance at age three with her father, Steven Bernard, a company member with 20th century pioneer, Charles Weidman.
-She grew up in a household which incorporated her father’s dance school, with students crossing through the family space, so performance art has been deeply ingrained throughout her life.
-As an artist and the Founder and Director of New Dance Alliance (NDA), she teaches, lectures and serves on advisory panels across the U.S., Canada and Europe.
+Karen Bernard is a choreographer and interdisciplinary performance artist based in New York City.
+She began studying dance at age three with her father, Steven Bernard, a company member with 20th-century pioneer, Charles Weidman.
+She grew up in a household that incorporated her father’s dance school, with students crossing through the family space, so performance art has been deeply ingrained throughout her life.
+As an artist and the Founder and Executive Director of New Dance Alliance (NDA), she teaches, lectures, and serves on advisory panels across the U.S., Canada, and Europe.
 This cross-pollination strengthens an ongoing social dialogue among international artists, one that exemplifies her lifelong commitment to performance.
-That commitment is fully brought to life in NDA’s justly-renowned Performance Mix Festival, now in its 32nd year.
+That commitment is fully brought to life in NDA’s justly-renowned Performance Mix Festival, now in its 36th year.

-Between 1986 and 1998, Bernard presented a series of solos in collaboration with Dia Center for Arts and went on to be presented at The Kitchen and Performance Space 122 (It Could Have Been Different) and Danspace at St. Mark’s Church and Dance Theater Workshop (Blue).
-These solos mark the passages of her life experiences as daughter, wife, mother and artist – “spellbinding performer with unusual themes.”
+Between 1986 and 1998, Bernard presented a series of solos in collaboration with Dia Center for The Arts developed through Fieldwork and went on to be presented at The Kitchen and Performance Space 122 (It Could Have Been Different) and Danspace at St. Mark’s Church, as well as, Dance Theater Workshop (now New York Live Arts) (Blue).
+These solos mark the passages of her life experiences as daughter, wife, mother, and artist – “spellbinding performer with unusual themes.”
 Jennifer Dunning, New York Times.

 In 2004, incorporating old video footage, conversational text, and popular music, Bernard received critical acclaim for Removed Exposure, which premiered at Dixon Place in New York and went on to the Festival of New Dance in St. John’s, Newfoundland; Women in Transition, a festival in Vienna; then was remounted at Here Arts Center in New York.
 A handmade book of the same name, Removed Exposure, was co-created with Canadian bookmaker Gray Fraser.